Search Results - United States

 Coastal/territorial waters included:

 Paleo-Indians migrated from North Asia to North America over 12,000 years ago, and formed various civilizations.
-Spanish colonization led to the establishment in 1513 of Spanish Florida, the first European colony in what is now the continental United States.
-Subsequent British colonization, with the first settlement of the Thirteen Colonies in Virginia in 1607, saw these colonies expand.
-Forced migration of enslaved Africans provided the labor force necessary to make the plantation economy of the Southern Colonies economically viable.
-Clashes with the British Crown over taxation and the denial of parliamentary representation sparked the American Revolution, with the Second Continental Congress formally declaring independence on July 4, 1776.
-After winning the 1775–1783 Revolutionary War, the country continued to expand westward across North America, resulting in the dispossession of native inhabitants.
-As more states were admitted, a North–South division over slavery led to the secession of the Confederate States of America, which fought the Union in the 1861–1865 American Civil War.
-With the victory and preservation of the United States, slavery was abolished nationally.
-By 1900, the country had established itself as a great power, a status solidified after its involvement in World War I. Following Japan's attack on Pearl Harbor in December 1941, the U.S. entered World War II.
-Its aftermath left the U.S. and the Soviet Union as the world's superpowers and led to the Cold War, during which both countries struggled for ideological dominance and international influence.
-Following the Soviet Union's collapse and the end of the Cold War in 1991, the U.S. emerged as the world's sole superpower.
+Spanish colonization established Spanish Florida in 1513, the first European colony in what is now the continental United States.
+British colonization followed with the 1607 settlement of Virginia, the first of the Thirteen Colonies.
+Forced migration of enslaved Africans supplied the labor force to sustain the Southern Colonies' plantation economy.
+Clashes with the British Crown over taxation and lack of parliamentary representation sparked the American Revolution, leading to the Declaration of Independence on July 4, 1776.
+Victory in the 1775–1783 Revolutionary War brought international recognition of U.S. sovereignty and fueled westward expansion, dispossessing native inhabitants.
+As more states were admitted, a North–South division over slavery led the Confederate States of America to attempt secession and fight the Union in the 1861–1865 American Civil War.
+With the United States' victory and reunification, slavery was abolished nationally.
+By 1900, the country had established itself as a great power, a status solidified after its involvement in World War I. Following Japan's attack on Pearl Harbor in 1941, the U.S. entered World War II.
+Its aftermath left the U.S. and the Soviet Union as rival superpowers, competing for ideological dominance and international influence during the Cold War.
+The Soviet Union's collapse in 1991 ended the Cold War, leaving the U.S. as the world's sole superpower.

-The U.S. national government is a presidential constitutional federal republic and liberal democracy with three separate branches: legislative, executive, and judicial.
+The U.S. national government is a presidential constitutional federal republic and representative democracy with three separate branches: legislative, executive, and judicial.
 It has a bicameral national legislature composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
-Federalism provides substantial autonomy to the 50 states.
-In addition, 574 Native tribes have sovereignty rights, with 326 reservations composing Indian country.
-American values are based on a democratic political tradition that draws its inspiration from the European Enlightenment movement.
-Since the 1850s, the Democratic and Republican parties have dominated American politics.
+Federalism grants substantial autonomy to the 50 states.
+In addition, 574 Native American tribes have sovereignty rights, and there are 326 Native American reservations.
+Since the 1850s, the Democratic and Republican parties have dominated American politics, while American values are based on a democratic tradition inspired by the Enlightenment movement.

-A developed country, the U.S. ranks high in economic competitiveness, productivity, innovation, and higher education.
-The U.S. accounted for over a quarter of nominal global economic output in 2024, and its economy has been the world's largest by nominal GDP since about 1890.
-It possesses the most wealth of any country and has the highest disposable household income per capita among OECD countries, though U.S. wealth inequality is one of the most pronounced in those countries.
-A melting pot of many ethnicities and customs, the culture of the U.S. has been shaped by centuries of immigration, and its soft power influence has a global reach.
-The U.S. is a member of multiple international organizations and plays a leading role in global political, cultural, economic, and military affairs.
+A developed country, the U.S. ranks high in economic competitiveness, innovation, and higher education.
+Accounting for over a quarter of nominal global economic output, its economy has been the world's largest since about 1890.
+It is the wealthiest country, with the highest disposable household income per capita among OECD members, though its wealth inequality is one of the most pronounced in those countries.
+Shaped by centuries of immigration, the culture of the U.S. is diverse and globally influential.
+Making up more than a third of global military spending, the country has one of the strongest militaries and is a recognized nuclear state.
+A member of numerous international organizations, the U.S. plays a major role in global political, cultural, economic, and military affairs.
 Provided by Wikipedia

 Refine Results